techytobias/QAM-Noise/README.md

 ### Visualizations vs File Comparison

 If you wish to view the visualizations of the noise, ensure repeat is set to "Yes."
-Otherwise, the constellation will be frozen.
+Otherwise, the constellation will be frozen, and look rather drab.
+Watching it live gives more depth to the situation.
 If you wish to examine data loss, set repeat to "No" so file sizes of input.txt and output.txt won't get out of control.
 The default file size is 10 KB.

 ### Adjusting Noise Quantity